bendrucker/value-to-firebase/README.md

 * `Array` becomes a plain object with numeric keys
 * `Object` is:
   * `null` if empty (including an empty `Array`)
+  * Parsed as a `ServerValue` by [firebase-server-value](https://github.com/bendrucker/firebase-server-value) where applicable
   * Invalid and triggers an exception if any key is [invalid](https://github.com/bendrucker/firebase-validate-key)
   * Returned as-is otherwise

 Other values (e.g. `String` and `Number`) are returned as-is.

 Objects are *not* recursively transformed—only top level keys are evaluated.
 If you want to recursively transform an object using `valueToFirebase`, use [object-to-firebase](https://github.com/bendrucker/object-to-firebase).

+The copy of firebase-server-value in use is exported as `sv`.